 Rangefinder w/Pair Mount

+The ANS Optical 3-9x50EGB Triple Duty Illuminated Shortscope Hunting Tactical Riflescope Rangefinder with Pair Mount has quite a lot of specs to spare, if its full title is anything to go by.
+It’s an illuminated hunting tactical riflescope with 3x to 9x (normal) magnification that covers all your long-range hunting needs so you won’t have to deal with parallax and smaller exit pupil when everything is said and done.
 What’s more, the rangefinder is designed right into the scope, so you have easy access of it because it’s been developed in such a way that the rangefinder and the riflescope has become one device.
 The great thing about laser-type rangefinders like this one is the easiness of deciphering them, especially when compared to reticle rangefinders.
 This is one of the most readable rangefinder scopes you can ever get your hands on, making it a worthwhile companion while hunting small game or target practice.

 Rated 3 out of 5 stars from one customer.
 Click the image for prices and reviews!

 Bushnell Yardage 4-12x42mm Pro Riflescope with Laser Rangefinder

 This riflescope and rangefinder in one is able to separate itself from the rest of the rangefinder scopes with decent to premium specs like its 4x to 12x magnification (even better than the one offered by the ANS Optical Hunting Tactical Riflescope, although ANS has the better objective lens size) and a 42-millimeter objective lens.
 It has additional specs not found in other scopes like its propriety bullet-drop compensator.